 In late 2013, the project received approval from the Independent System Operator (ISO) for New England to connect to the regional grid.
-It is also currently undergoing an environmental impact statement by the DOE, a preliminary draft of which is expected in late 2014.
-In Quebec, the project is waiting for US approval.
+It is also currently undergoing an environmental impact statement by the DOE, a preliminary draft of which is expected in mid-2015 at the earliest.